vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/storage-service-administration/data-import/spark-writer.md

 ## 1. Overview

-Spark Writer is Nebula Graph's Spark-based distributed data import tool that converts data from multiple data sources into vertices and edges of graphs and batch imports data into the graph database.
-Currently supported data sources are:
+Spark Writer is Nebula Graph's Spark-based distributed data import tool that converts data from multiple data repositories into vertices and edges of graphs and batch imports data into the graph database.
+Currently supported data repositories are:

 * HDFS, including Parquet, JSON, ORC and CSV
 * HIVE

-Spark Writer supports importing multiple tags and edges at one time, and configuring different data sources on different tags and edges.
+Spark Writer supports concurrent importing multiple tags and edges, and configuring different data repositories on different tags and edges.

 ## 2. Get Spark Writer

-### 2.1 From Source Code
+### 2.1a From Source Code

 ```bash
 git clone https://github.com/vesoft-inc/nebula.git